Student Research Symposium

 Papers are to be submitted online in PDF format through https://ssl.linklings.net/conferences/HiPC/.

+The submissions in SRS must not be under consideration for any track in any other conference including HiPC or journal.
+Any such submission will be desk rejected.
 During submission, it needs to be marked whether the lead author is an undergraduate (B.E./B.Tech.), a postgraduate (M.E./M.Tech.) or a Ph.D. student.

 The poster authors are encouraged to follow the following format for the two-page submission.